lfroms/fluid-menu-bar-extra/README.md

 }
 ```

 That's it!
-The menu bar extra will be installed as long as the reference to the `FluidMenuBarExtraController` exists.
+The menu bar extra will be installed as long as the reference to the `FluidMenuBarExtra` exists.
 When the reference is deleted or set to `nil`, the item will be removed from the menu bar.

-> **Note** If any stateful properties or utilities need to be shared between your menu bar extra and other windows, you can move those properties to your `AppDelegate`.
+> 💡 **Tip:** If any stateful properties or utilities need to be shared between your menu bar extra and other windows, you can move those properties to your `AppDelegate`.
 To allow SwiftUI views to consume published properties, conform the delegate class to `ObservableObject`.
 SwiftUI will then automatically insert the delegate into the environment.
 [Learn more](https://developer.apple.com/documentation/swiftui/uiapplicationdelegateadaptor).

 ## Caveats

+- SwiftUI applications require at least one `Scene` be valid.
+Because FluidMenuBarExtra is not created in a scene, you'll need at least one other scene in the body of your `App`:
+   - A common trick is to use a `Settings` scene with an `EmptyView()` inside.
+   - Alternatively, you can try using the undocumented yet still public `_EmptyScene()`, but no guarantees that App Review will like it.
-- It isn't easy to mimic the appearance of an NSMenu perfectly.
-As a result, you'll find that the window presented by FluidMenuBarExtra has a slighter wider corner radius, but this isn't very noticeable at first glance.
+- Since FluidMenuBarExtra uses an `NSWindow`, not an `NSMenu`, you'll find that the window presented by FluidMenuBarExtra has a slighter wider corner radius than other menus.

 ## Contributions